CSC207-UofT/Course-Project-group-045/Progress Report.md

 Scenario Walkthrough Summary:

+Note:*UI is implemented but not connected to skeleton program.
+Instead, skeleton program prints and takes text inputs from the console/terminal*

 Game class main is run to start the program, and instances of Map, PlayerChar and EnemyChar are created.

 Map class takes character classes and places them onto the map.